AdamAdonyi/Deep-Learning-Neural-network-based-Biological-Activity-prediction-from-Chemical-Structure-QSAR/README.md

 # Data:

-The dataset consists of molecules represented in SMILES format, along with their corresponding activity labels (+1: active, 0: unknown, -1: inactive).
+The dataset consists of molecules represented in SMILES format, along with their corresponding activity labels of 11 separated category (+1: active, 0: unknown, -1: inactive).
 The data is super inbalanced but see more detail in the EDA

 # Model: